 With the multitude of products available on the market, it is difficult for an end user to determine what, if any, bacteria product is best for their pond.
 Couple that with some “not so honest” sales approaches, and it can be downright intimidating trying to choose.

-Here at Kasco, we always strive to be straight forward and honest and help you make the best decision for your pond, even if it isn’t with one of our products.
+Here at Kasco, we are dedicated to helping you find a solution through honest advice.
+We want to help you make the best decision for your pond, even if it isn’t with one of our products.
 We have compiled some of the more common Sales Myths used with various brands of bacteria and a short explanation why they are wrong.

 Myth #1 – This Bacteria is cold tolerant.

 While it may technically be true that the bacteria is cold tolerant, it doesn’t mean it works when it is cold.
 Think of it like this, when you put a gallon of milk in your fridge, does it last longer than if you left it sitting on the counter?
 The answer is obviously yes and that is because cold slows bacterial processes.
 This is the only reason we can store perishable food in refrigerators and freezers.
 If bacteria worked in these cold environments, it would render both of these appliances obsolete.
 Kasco’s Macro-Zyme™ works best in temperatures above 55 degrees . . . and so do all other bacteria products.

 Myth #2 – This bacteria eats muck AND takes care of nitrogen (nitrifying)

 The truth is, different bacteria strains do different things.
 Heterotrophic bacteria are the kind that feed on organic matter or the muck in the bottom of the pond.
 Kasco’s Macro-Zyme™ is a blend of heterotrophic bacteria designed to aggressively attack and remove the organic material in the bottom of your pond.
 Nitrifying bacteria is a completely different bacteria type and it goes after the inorganic, nitrogen in your pond.
 These are two distinctly different bacteria types.